-The CEQA defines cumulative impacts as two or more individual impacts that, when evaluated together, are considerable or compound or increase other environmental impacts (CEQA Guidelines § 15355).
-Under CEQA, when a project would contribute to a cumulatively significant impact, an EIR must discuss whether the project's incremental effect is cumulatively considerable means that the project's incremental effect is significant when viewed in the context of past, present, and reasonably probable future projects.
+The California Environmental Quality Act (CEQA) defines cumulative impacts as two or more individual impacts that, when evaluated together, are considerable or compound or increase other environmental impacts (CEQA Guidelines § 15355).
+Under CEQA, when a project would contribute to a cumulatively significant impact, an environmental impact report (EIR) must discuss whether the project's incremental effect is cumulatively considerable.
+Cumulatively considerable means that the project's incremental effect is significant when viewed in the context of past, present, and reasonably probable future projects.